dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 ## Summary

-When a relying party wants to authenticate as a user, it uses a session key (e.g., Ed25519 or ECDSA), and by way of the authentication flow ([ICRC-34](./icrc_34_get_global_delegation.md) or [ICRC-57](./icrc_57_get_session_delegation.md)) obtains a delegation chain that allows the session key to sign for the user's global or session identity.
+When a relying party wants to authenticate as a user, it uses a [session key](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ecdsa), and by way of the authentication flow ([ICRC-34](./icrc_34_get_global_delegation.md) or [ICRC-57](./icrc_57_get_session_delegation.md)) obtains a delegation chain that allows the session key to sign for the user's global or session identity.